Learn to tell your science story in an interactive Science Communication Workshop

 Let me tell you a story.

-Introducing the storytelling in science communication workshop
+A workshop on storytelling in science communication

-In my eyes, every scientist is a storyteller.
+Every scientist is a storyteller.
 And even though most know this to be true, they struggle with it.

 Why storytelling in science communication

-Since the human brain prefers logic, we also understand facts and concepts better when they are connected as stories.
+Since the human brain prefers logic, we also understand facts and concepts better when they are presented as stories.
 So if we want someone not only to understand but also remember an important fact, it’s effective to pack it into a logical and comprehensive story.

 Whether scientists share their experimental findings in a scientific journal, break them down in a social media post or introduce their research projects at a conference.
 Even when talking to neighbours, friends or family about their research, a logical and comprehensive story will help an audience connect with the science and get the big picture.